MadsRogild/songbook/README.md

 -e, --empty                                       If one wants an empty first page

--l, --logo <file>                                 Used to specify logo to be used on the first page (cannot be used with -e)
+-l, --logo "file"                                 Used to specify logo to be used on the first page (cannot be used with -e)

--n, --name <name>                                 The name/title for the songbook
+-n, --name "name"                                 The name/title for the songbook

--s, --style                               Specifies the pagenumber style to be used
+-s, --style "style"                               Specifies the pagenumber style to be used

--p, --new_style <name regular expression>         Specifies a new style to be added.
+-p, --new_style "name regular expression"         Specifies a new style to be added.

 Usage example: python Sangbog.py -n Mat -c -s hex -l pic.svg